-Our school classes began about May 18, and in most years were challenging year because I had 11 different classes.
-The classes were on both the fifth and sixth grade levels.
+Our school classes usually began on May 18, and in most years were challenging because I had 11 different classes.
+The classes were on both the fifth and sixth-grade levels.
 There were so many new names and faces to learn, and the students also had to get to know me.

 Introductions between the teacher and students and among the students will probably take 35 - 40 minutes.
 In a 50 minute class period, only 10 - 15 minutes will remain for establishing classroom policy and procedure.
 This is extremely crucial, because classroom routine, policies, and discipline must be set during the first class.
 From the first day of class, students and teachers must be on the same page for teacher expectations regarding books and supplies brought to each class, attendance. tardiness, homework, tests and grading, and acceptable student classroom behavior.
 If students don't have or understand teacher expectations, there certainly will be problems in the classes which could have been avoided.

 Establishing rapport through introductions must be done on the first day of class.
 Setting the tone for classroom management and teacher expectations must definitely begin on the first day and continue to be reinforced during the next few class periods.

 First Day of School for Middle School